EpocDotFr/yatage/docs/creator/world.rst

 This file contains everything that is needed in order to create a text adventure game, namely:

-  - :doc:`Rooms <room>`, which defines the physical dimension of the game.
-The player move between rooms to advance throughout the game;
+  - :doc:`Rooms <room>`, which defines the physical dimension of the world;
   - :doc:`Items <item>`, which defines objects that can be found along the way.
-The player can interact with these objects.

-The following section details how this file must be structured, following the YAML format.
+The following section details how this file *must* be structured, following the YAML format.

 .. _world-structure:

 World structure
 ---------------

-At the very least, the world file must contain:
+At the very least, the world file *must* contain:

   - A :ref:`world-version`
   - A :ref:`world-name`